stolenfallen1/react-supabase-auth/README.md

 ### GitHub Configuration

-Seeting up GitHub logins for your Application consists of 2 parts:
+Setting up GitHub logins for your Application consists of 2 parts:

-- Create and configure a GitHub OAuth App on [https://github.com/]
+- Create and configure a GitHub OAuth App
 - Add your GitHub keys to your Supabase project ( Client ID and Client Keys )

 Access your github account